-It strictly prohibits, with limited exceptions, county officials and certain county school officials and employees from having an interest, direct or indirect, in contracts over which they exercise voice, influence, or control.
+It strictly prohibits, with limited exceptions, county officials and certain school employees from having an interest, direct or indirect, in contracts over which they exercise voice, influence, or control.

 What is "voice, influence, or control?"

 The phrase "voice, influence, or control" over a contract is interpreted broadly and includes the power to approve an agency's aggregate budget or to appoint its board members.